iharshraj1123/offline-youtube-browser-video-organizer/README.md

 - Xampp with of php 7 or above.
 You can do it other ways too but this is the simplest way.

-- Browser with local file access turned on (discussed later)
+- Browser with local file access turned on (discussed below)

 - Patience.
 I was lazy so I didnt make a setup page where a lot of things could have been automated but it will take effort to make that.